 In short, an end of support means that Microsoft will no longer be providing any security or other software updates to Windows 7 as well as assisting with technical support of that product via their helpdesk.
 Without these updates, your PC may become vulnerable to viruses or other online security threats.

 Does end of support mean my PC will stop working?

 No. Windows 7 will continue to run and operate just as it always has, just without those updates you’re used to.

-What do I do now that Windows 7 support is ending?
+What do I do now that Windows 7 support has ended?